JimiC/node-directory-structure-integrity/docs/api.md

 >## check

-`Description`: Checks the integrity of a directory or a file
+`Description`: Checks the integrity of a directory or a file.

-`Info`: The `inPath` can be an absolute or relative path.
+`Info`: The `fileOrDirPath` can be an absolute or relative path.

 `Return Type`: `Promise<boolean>`